silvanatrabalon/learning/public/guides/javascript-en.md

   });
 ```

-**Use Cases:** API calls, file operations, user input handling, any asynchronous operation that needs better error handling than callbacks.
+**Description:** API calls, file operations, user input handling, any asynchronous operation that needs better error handling than callbacks.
 ## Promise.all
-**Description:** Waits for all promises to resolve and returns an array of all resolved values.
-If any promise rejects, Promise.all immediately rejects.
+**Description:** Runs multiple promises in parallel and returns all their results if none fail, or an error if any reject.

 **Example:**
 ```javascript